vdods/sept-rs/sept-gui/notes.md

     -   X Undo
     -   X Redo
     -   Select
+        -   Maybe fancy select is not part of the MVP.
+Because the cursor can take different levels, there is already a form of scoped selection, which should be good enough for now.
+Later on, ranged and per-item selection should be supported.
+        -   On the other hand, being able to select/copy/cut/paste text within a string is critical.
+    -   Internal copy/paste
+        -   Copy buffer can contain arbitrarily structured sept data, and paste can work exactly as desired.
+    -   External copy/paste
+        -   It's probably necessary for the (external) copy buffer to contain some sort of human-readable representation of the copied data, and conversely, there should be a way to paste human-readable data.
+Maybe just use human-readable sept representation.
+Maybe offer a separate "import/export JSON" feature or some such.
     -   Copy (from within sept-gui)
         -   Probably this should produce a string that simulates the keyboard input to produce the copied data.
     -   Copy (from outside sept-gui)
     -   Paste (into sept-gui)
         -   Pasting within a string should do the obvious thing
         -   Pasting within a placeholder should simulate each char of the paste as input.
 This may not play nice with strings unless the escaped char input is handled differently during the paste.
+    -   Creation and editing of other POD values
+        -   Types
+            -   Booleans
+            -   Chars
+            -   Unsigned ints
+            -   Signed ints
+            -   Floats
+        -   It should be possible to specify/alter the format of the values, e.g. binary, octal, decimal, hex, arbitrary base, etc.
+    -   Creation and editing of structs
+    -   Creation and editing of non-parametric terms
+        -   Because each of these has a specific sigil (identifier), there needs to be a way to select from one of the known sigils.
+Hitting "enter" on the sigil should enter the selection mode.
+Maybe this is some sort of dropdown with filtered search.

 Implementation notes for undo/redo and determining if there are unsaved changes.
 -   Events (e.g. keyboard, mouse events) are handled first by the view (view options) and then by the root value, producing an action.